Why stress and anxiety make you gain weight and how to control it

 - You continue to add body fat and punish yourself for not making any changes.

-Solution: focus on you and your health
+Solution: focus on yourself and your health

 - Goal: drink less beer.